A6GibKm/ConfettiSuite/README.md

-# ConfettiSuite
+# The Confetti Suite

 The Ultimate confetti suite for prot warriors.

+### Installation
-To install place the ConfettiSuite folder inside "Wow directory"/Interface/AddOns/
+To install place the ConfettiSuite folder inside `..."WoW Directory"\Interface\AddOns\"PLACE IT HERE"`

-The Confetti Suite shows tasteful confetti when a shield slams hit for over a million
+The Confetti Suite shows tasteful confetti when a shield slams hits for over a million.

 ![Mxszdfs](http://i.imgur.com/Mxszdfs.jpg)

+Contact me on Discord Deathwish#0261